margenomics/QualityGraphs/README.md

-# Quality Graphs for aroma affymetrix based normalization in microarray data.
+# Quality Graphs aroma affymetrix based normalization in microarray data and for RNASeq data.

 ## This package contains functions to perform the quality control analysis for microarray data